lephitar/bigspring-hugo-startup-theme/bonvivantSite/content/en/blog/in-what-order-to-plant-a-forest-garden.md

 type = "featured"

 +++
-The first plants to plant to establish a garden-forest are the fruit tree **: apple, plum, apricot, peach, cherry, pear, nectarine, hazel, pawpaw, persimmon, dogwood, almond, pomegranate, strawberry tree ...
+The first plants to plant to establish a garden-forest are **fruit trees**: apple, plum, apricot, peach, cherry, pear, nectarine, hazel, pawpaw, persimmon, dogwood, almond, pomegranate, strawberry tree ...
 They are the ones in need of a long time before establishing and producing.

 To the south of these trees, on the side receiving more light and protected from cold winds, is the ideal area for berries.